Atelfo/Atelfo.github.io/biotech-questions.md

 - [Can a top-down innovation strategy work over the long-term?](#Can a top-down innovation strategy work over the long-term?)
 - [What drugs were developed much later than they could have been?](#What drugs were developed much later than they could have been?)
 - [What are the 'approval kinetics' for new drug modalities?](#What are the 'approval kinetics' for new drug modalities?)
+- What determines the rate at which new transformative drugs are developed?
+- Does investment in basic research in a given therapeutic area correlate with therapeutic progress in that area?
 - [Is the FDA good for industry?](#Is the FDA good for industry?)
 - [How is the changing nature of the academic job market impacting biopharma industry innovation?](#How is the changing nature of the academic job market impacting biopharma industry innovation?)
 - [Has nature already found most of the useful islands of small molecule structure?](#Has nature already found most of the useful islands of small molecule structure?)